 She was preceded in death by her husband, Theodore “Ted” Franklin Ryden in December 2001; by her parents, Donald and Hulda Alexander; by sisters Mildred Dunsdon, Nora Ruth Bernklau and Penny Eccher; and by brothers Cupper Alexander and Dewey Alexander.

-Mrs. Ryden is survived by a son and daughter-in-law, Charles and Angela Ryden of New Castle; by a daughter, Lois Ryden of Lakewood; by a foster son and his wife, Ralph and Pat Smith of Rifle; by sisters and brothers-in-law Donna and Earl Dawson of Rifle, Joan and Harold Key of Moab, Utah; by brother and sister-in-law William and Margaret Alexander of Palisade; by sisters-in-law Louise Ryden of Denver and Doreen Alexander of Delta; and by brother-in-law Carl Bernklau of Rifle.
+Mrs. Ryden is survived by a son and daughter-in-law, Charles and Angela Ryden of New Castle; by a daughter, Lois Ryden of Lakewood; by a foster son and his wife, Ralph and Pat Smith of Rifle; by sisters and brothers-in-law Donna and Earl Dawson of Rifle, Joan and Harold Key of Moab, Utah; by sisters-in-law Louise Ryden of Denver and Doreen Alexander of Delta; and by brother-in-law Carl Bernklau of Rifle.

-She is also survived by 10 grandchildren and their spouses, 15 great-grandchildren: Tamara and Danny Moss and daughters Heidi and Lorna Moss; Laura and Keith Galloway and sons Tyson, Clayton and Ethan Galloway; Conrad and Dawn Ryden and children Layn, Brittany, Danielle and Ben; Justin and Janice Ryden and sons J.C., Cody and Marc; Wesley Ryden; Kira Ryden and daughter Brenna; Gwen and Jeff Moore and son Ashton Moore; Tony and Vikki DiGuglielmo; Neil Smith; Donnie and Nancy Smith and son Jacob Smith.
+She is also survived by eight grandchildren and their spouses, 14 great-grandchildren and one great-great-grandchild: Tamara and Danny Moss and daughters Heidi and Larna Moss; Laura and Keith Galloway and sons Tyson, Clayton and Ethan Galloway; Conrad and Dawn Ryden and children Layn, Brettany, Danielle and Ben; Justin and Janice Ryden and children J.C., Wesley, Kera and Kera’s daughter Brenda; Gwen and Jeff Moore and son Ashton Moore; Tony and Vikki DiGuglielmo, Neil Smith, Donnie and Nancy Smith and son Jacob Smith.